kenatiod/MUT/Understanding Machine Understanding.md

 Bob: _placing a reassuring hand on Alice's shoulder_ It's natural to have doubts, Alice.
 But we can't let the perfect be the enemy of the good.
 We've been rigorous and principled in our approach, drawing on the best available research and expertise.

-{ Insert portrait showing that Bob supports Alice }
+{ Insert Fig. 6.6.2 -- portrait showing that Bob supports Alice }

 Claude: Bob is right.
 While we should always remain open to refining and improving the MUTT, I believe we've laid a solid foundation.
 The key now is to be transparent about our process and rationale, so that others can scrutinize and build upon our work to make it better.